Spring has finally sprung!!

 Not to worry peeps, I have the perfect solution for you!
 FURNITURE PAINT!
 Yes, you can paint your outdoor cushions and you won’t believe how comfy, durable, and fabulous they look.
 AND it’s super quick and cheap!

 - Remove any dirt or grime from your cushions

 - Give your paint can a good stir to get all that yummy pigment from the bottom.

 - House&Canvas Furniture Paint is water based, so some separation is normal!

 - Apply one coat of paint.

 - Brush it on with a natural bristle brush.
 Don’t use a cheap synthetic brush, you’ll get brush strokes!
 Always use a quality brush!
-You can purchase a House&Canvas Natural Bristle Paint Brush here!
+Purchase a House&Canvas Natural Bristle Paint Brush!

 - You can go quite thick with your paint.
 Don’t be afraid to really slap it on.
 Just be sure to apply in even, smooth strokes.
 You can see how heavy I go in the video at the end of this post.